 Iandolo has been working with collegiate players for more than 30 years since his graduation from Weber State in 1983.
 He came to Utah prior to the 2007-08 season after spending 16 years as the head coach at Purdue.
 He led the Boliermakers to NCAA appearances in 1998 and 2003, and the NCAA regional finals in 2006.

-Former Ute All-American Ruth Ann Allen enters her 16th year as an assistant coach.
+Former Ute All-American Ruth Ann Allen enters her 19th season as assistant coach.

 Allen is a certified USPTA teaching pro and worked as an assistant pro for over 10 years at the Snowbird Canyon Racquet Club.
-In addition to her duties with the Utes, the Salt Lake City native is currently teaching tennis at Eccles Tennis Center.
+In addition to her duties with the Utes, she is currently teaching tennis at Eccles Tennis Center.